zrepl/zrepl/docs/configuration/overview.rst

 each pull job prunes the source side independently, causing replication-prune and prune-prune races.

 There is currently no way for a pull job to filter which snapshots it should attempt to replicate.
-Thus, it is not possibe to just manually assert that the prune rules of all pull jobs are disjoint to avoid replication-prune and prune-prune races.
+Thus, it is not possible to just manually assert that the prune rules of all pull jobs are disjoint to avoid replication-prune and prune-prune races.